fbpx

 Ingredients

-Caffeine Anhydrous is a central nervous system stimulant that can increase alertness and reduce fatigue.
-It has been shown to improve cognitive performance, particularly in tasks that require sustained attention and concentration [24,25].
-However, it should be noted that caffeine can also have negative effects on sleep, anxiety, and other aspects of cognitive function in some individuals [26,27].
+Caffeine Anhydrous is a stimulant that increases alertness and reduces fatigue.
+It improves cognitive performance, particularly in tasks requiring sustained attention and concentration [24,25].
+However, caffeine can negatively impact sleep and increase anxiety in some individuals [26,27].

 Vyvamind Review Ingredients